sholtomaud/sciwork/README.md

         *   Response saved to `output/comparative_report/comparative_llm_response_2.json`.
         *   **DOCX Generation:** Generates the final comparative DOCX report (`comparative_report.docx`) using the content from the second comparative LLM call.

-## Proposed Enhancements

-**DONE?**
-[]   **Advanced Comparative Statistics:** Enable the LLM to suggest and interpret appropriate statistical tests for comparing model performance across scenarios (e.g., ANOVA, t-tests on metrics).
-[]   **LLM-Powered Peer Review:** Add a workflow step where an LLM acts as a peer reviewer, critiquing the generated report.
-This would involve providing the reviewer LLM with the report content and relevant statistical data.
-[]   **Author Response to Peer Review:** Add a subsequent workflow step for the original LLM "author" to respond to the peer reviewer's critique and revise the report.
-[]   **Unit and Integration Testing:** Implement unit tests for individual functions and integration tests for the overall workflow.
-This could include jsonschema validation for LLM responses.
-[]   **Automated Report Quality Metrics:** Develop and implement objective metrics to automatically assess the quality of generated reports (e.g., coherence, completeness, factual accuracy based on input data, readability).
-[]   **Consolidated JSON Data:** Combine all relevant data (LLM responses, model configuration/parameters, observational data) into a single JSON file per experiment for better data management and reproducibility.
-[]   **Configurable Model and Data Input:** Allow users to specify the model to be validated and the source/format of observational data via configuration files, rather than hardcoding them.
-[]   **Pre-generated Immutable Synthetic Test Data:** Provide scripts to generate immutable synthetic test datasets.
-These datasets would be generated once (or when updates are needed) and used consistently for CI/CD, testing, and routine workflow execution to ensure reproducibility and comparability of results.
-[]   **Data Versioning for Immutable Datasets:** Implement version control for the pre-generated immutable test datasets (e.g., using DVC or Git LFS) to track changes and ensure long-term reproducibility.
-[]   **Utilize Structured Assessment:** More directly incorporate the `structured_assessment` part of `POST_EXPERIMENT_SCHEMA.json` into the comparative analysis, perhaps by having the LLM synthesize these structured points.
-[]   **User Configuration:** Allow users to define experiment scenarios, model parameters, and data sources through the `config.ini` file or a separate scenario definition file, rather than hardcoding them.
-[]   **Robust Error Handling:** Implement more comprehensive error handling, logging, and retry mechanisms, especially for API calls.
-[]   **`requirements.txt`:** Add a `requirements.txt` file for easier dependency management.
-[]   **Support for different LLM providers:** Allow users to choose between different LLM providers (e.g., OpenAI, Anthropic) in the configuration.
-This would require abstracting the LLM interaction layer.
-[]   **Template-based report generation:** Instead of hardcoding the report structure in `report_generator.py`, use a templating engine (e.g., Jinja2) for more flexible report customization.
-[]   **Version control for experimental results:** Integrate with Git to automatically commit new results and reports, allowing for better tracking and reproducibility of experiments.
-[]   **Interactive data visualization:** Instead of static plots, use libraries like Plotly or Bokeh to generate interactive visualizations that can be embedded in HTML reports or viewed in a browser.
-[]   **Automated hyperparameter tuning:** For the system model being validated, incorporate a module for automated hyperparameter tuning to find the optimal model configuration.
-[]   **Sensitivity analysis:** Add functionality to perform sensitivity analysis by systematically varying input parameters and observing their impact on model outputs.
-[]   **Cloud storage integration:** Allow users to save and load experimental data and reports from cloud storage services (e.g., Google Cloud Storage, AWS S3).
-[]   **Extensible plugin architecture:** Design a plugin system to allow users to easily add new models, validation metrics, or report sections without modifying the core codebase.
-[]   **Code linting and formatting:** Add a linter (e.g. pylint, flake8) and a formatter (e.g. black, yapf) to the project to ensure code quality and consistency.
-[]   **CI/CD integration:** Add a CI/CD pipeline (e.g. GitHub Actions) to automate testing, linting, and formatting.
-[]   **Scenario-Specific Pre-Experiment Calls:** Option to have the initial LLM call (for abstract, intro, etc.) be specific to each scenario if the overarching goals differ significantly.
-[]   **Interactive Interface:** Develop a simple GUI (e.g., using Tkinter, Streamlit) or a web interface (e.g., Flask, Django) for easier configuration, execution, and viewing of reports.
-[]   **Plot Customization:** Allow more control over plot generation through configuration.
-[]   **Caching LLM Responses:** Implement a caching mechanism to avoid redundant API calls for identical prompts, saving costs and time.
+# Project Enhancement Checklist

+## Statistical Analysis & Validation
+- [ ] **Advanced Comparative Statistics**: Enable the LLM to suggest and interpret appropriate statistical tests for comparing model performance across scenarios (e.g., ANOVA, t-tests on metrics)
+- [ ] **LLM-Powered Peer Review**: Add a workflow step where an LLM acts as a peer reviewer, critiquing the generated report.
+This would involve providing the reviewer LLM with the report content and relevant statistical data
+- [ ] **Author Response to Peer Review**: Add a subsequent workflow step for the original LLM "author" to respond to the peer reviewer's critique and revise the report

+## Testing & Quality Assurance
+- [ ] **Unit and Integration Testing**: Implement unit tests for individual functions and integration tests for the overall workflow.
+This could include jsonschema validation for LLM responses
+- [ ] **Automated Report Quality Metrics**: Develop and implement objective metrics to automatically assess the quality of generated reports (e.g., coherence, completeness, factual accuracy based on input data, readability)

+## Data Management
+- [ ] **Consolidated JSON Data**: Combine all relevant data (LLM responses, model configuration/parameters, observational data) into a single JSON file per experiment for better data management and reproducibility
+- [ ] **Configurable Model and Data Input**: Allow users to specify the model to be validated and the source/format of observational data via configuration files, rather than hardcoding them
+- [ ] **Pre-generated Immutable Synthetic Test Data**: Provide scripts to generate immutable synthetic test datasets.
+These datasets would be generated once (or when updates are needed) and used consistently for CI/CD, testing, and routine workflow execution to ensure reproducibility and comparability of results
+- [ ] **Data Versioning for Immutable Datasets**: Implement version control for the pre-generated immutable test datasets (e.g., using DVC or Git LFS) to track changes and ensure long-term reproducibility

+## Analysis & Assessment
+- [ ] **Utilize Structured Assessment**: More directly incorporate the structured_assessment part of POST_EXPERIMENT_SCHEMA.json into the comparative analysis, perhaps by having the LLM synthesize these structured points
+- [ ] **User Configuration**: Allow users to define experiment scenarios, model parameters, and data sources through the config.ini file or a separate scenario definition file, rather than hardcoding them

+## Infrastructure & Reliability
+- [ ] **Robust Error Handling**: Implement more comprehensive error handling, logging, and retry mechanisms, especially for API calls
+- [ ] **requirements.txt**: Add a requirements.txt file for easier dependency management
+- [ ] **Support for different LLM providers**: Allow users to choose between different LLM providers (e.g., OpenAI, Anthropic) in the configuration.
+This would require abstracting the LLM interaction layer

+## Report Generation & Visualization
+- [ ] **Template-based report generation**: Instead of hardcoding the report structure in report_generator.py, use a templating engine (e.g., Jinja2) for more flexible report customization
+- [ ] **Interactive data visualization**: Instead of static plots, use libraries like Plotly or Bokeh to generate interactive visualizations that can be embedded in HTML reports or viewed in a browser
+- [ ] **Plot Customization**: Allow more control over plot generation through configuration

+## Version Control & Reproducibility
+- [ ] **Version control for experimental results**: Integrate with Git to automatically commit new results and reports, allowing for better tracking and reproducibility of experiments

+## Advanced Analysis Features
+- [ ] **Automated hyperparameter tuning**: For the system model being validated, incorporate a module for automated hyperparameter tuning to find the optimal model configuration
+- [ ] **Sensitivity analysis**: Add functionality to perform sensitivity analysis by systematically varying input parameters and observing their impact on model outputs

+## Cloud & Storage Integration
+- [ ] **Cloud storage integration**: Allow users to save and load experimental data and reports from cloud storage services (e.g., Google Cloud Storage, AWS S3)

+## Architecture & Extensibility
+- [ ] **Extensible plugin architecture**: Design a plugin system to allow users to easily add new models, validation metrics, or report sections without modifying the core codebase

+## Code Quality & Development
+- [ ] **Code linting and formatting**: Add a linter (e.g. pylint, flake8) and a formatter (e.g. black, yapf) to the project to ensure code quality and consistency
+- [ ] **CI/CD integration**: Add a CI/CD pipeline (e.g. GitHub Actions) to automate testing, linting, and formatting

+## Workflow Enhancements
+- [ ] **Scenario-Specific Pre-Experiment Calls**: Option to have the initial LLM call (for abstract, intro, etc.) be specific to each scenario if the overarching goals differ significantly
+- [ ] **Caching LLM Responses**: Implement a caching mechanism to avoid redundant API calls for identical prompts, saving costs and time

+## User Interface
+- [ ] **Interactive Interface**: Develop a simple GUI (e.g., using Tkinter, Streamlit) or a web interface (e.g., Flask, Django) for easier configuration, execution, and viewing of reports